Florida Contraband Forfeiture Act

 Once a seizing agency has been awarded a final judgment granting forfeiture of property, the agency may do any of the following:

-• Payment of the cost incurred to the seizing agency for storage, maintenance, security, and forfeiture of the property.
+- Payment of the cost incurred to the seizing agency for the property’s storage, maintenance, security, and forfeiture.

-• For the 2015-2016 fiscal year only, the funds in a special law enforcement trust fund established by a municipality may be used to reimburse the general fund of the municipality for advances from the general fund to the special law enforcement trust fund prior to October 1, 2001, as required by Florida Statute Section 932.7055(4).
+- For the 2015-2016 fiscal year only, the funds in a special law enforcement trust fund established by a municipality may be used to reimburse the general fund of the municipality for advances from the general fund to the particular law enforcement trust fund before October 1, 2001, as required by Florida Statute Section 932.7055(4).

 When the seizing agency is a county or municipal agency, the remaining proceeds from a sale of forfeited goods shall be deposited into a special law enforcement trust fund that may be used only for specific expenses.
 See Section 932.7055(5)(a), 932.7055(5)(c)1., 932.7055(5)(c)2., and 932.7055(5)(c)3.

-The funds may be expended in accordance with the following requirements:
+The funds may be expended under the following requirements:

-• The funds may not be used to meet the normal operating needs of the law enforcement agency as required in Florida Statute Section 932.7055(5)(c)2.
+- The funds may not be used to meet the everyday operating needs of the law enforcement agency as required in Florida Statute Section 932.7055(5)(c)2.

 Effect of the 2016 CS/CS/HB 889

-The bill, 2016 CS/CS/HB 889, restricts the methods by which a seizing agency may seize and forfeit property.
+The bill, 2016 CS/CS/HB 889, restricts how a seizing agency may seize and forfeit property.
 Pre-conditions must be met before a property seizure may occur, as follows:

 The term “monetary instrument” is defined to include any of the following: